• Default font size

 A:

-Under the Hotel Accommodation Tax Ordinance (Cap.
-348), the HAT is levied on all accommodation charges made by a hotel.
-According to the ordinance, “hotel” means “any establishment, the proprietor of which holds out to the extent of his accommodation that he will provide accommodation to any person presenting himself who is able and willing to pay a reasonable sum for the services and facilities provided and is in a fit state to be received”.
+According to the Hotel Accommodation Tax Ordinance, “hotel” means “any establishment, the proprietor of which holds out to the extent of his accommodation that he will provide accommodation to any person presenting himself who is able and willing to pay a reasonable sum for the services and facilities provided and is in a fit state to be received”.

 back to top